wp-media/imagify-plugin/readme.txt

 == Frequently Asked Questions ==

+= How can I measure the impact of Imagify on speed score? =

+You can use GTMetrix and Google PageSpeed Insights to check the relevant suggestions.
+It is recommended to test the following metrics before and after the image optimization:

+* Total Page Size (GTMetrix)
+* Optimize images (GTMetrix)
+* Serve images in next-gen formats (PageSpeed Insights)
+* Efficiently encode images (PageSpeed Insights)

+= What makes Imagify better than other image optimizer tools? =

+Imagify is an extremely powerful image optimizer: our advanced compressing algorithm will reduce the weight of your images without sacrificing their quality.

+Imagify is also super easy to use.
+Thanks to its intuitive design, you can easily get familiar with the interface and services without thinking about it.

+And our dedicated customer support will help you fix any issue with your image optimizing process.
+Support is available via contact form, either on our website, or directly on your Imagify plugin settings page.

+= How many websites can I optimize with Imagify? =

+You can use Imagify on as many websites as you wish.
+Your image optimization quota will be shared evenly across all of the websites.

+If you need more control over how your Imagify subscription is used, you should create sub-accounts to allocate a quota for each.

+= How does WebP feature work on not supported browsers? =

+Imagify will deliver images in the original format for browsers that don’t support the next-gen WebP format automatically, so there is nothing further to be done.

+= Is Imagify compatible with NextGEN? =

+Yes, Imagify is fully compatible with NextGEN Gallery, the most popular photo gallery plugin for WordPress.
+All Imagify optimization features related to NextGEN Gallery images are located and usable within the NextGEN Gallery menus and pages.
+So when you add images to your NextGEN galleries, you’ll be able to optimize them as well.

 = Which formats can be optimized? =

-Imagify can optimize JPG, PNG, PDF and GIFs (whether animated or not).
+Imagify can optimize JPG, PNG, PDF files and GIFs (whether animated or not).

+When you optimize JPG, PNG, and GIF files, Imagify will also create WebP versions of your original images and all your thumbnail sizes (if you have this option enabled).

-=How should I know which compression level is best for me?=
+= How should I know which image compression level is best for me? =

-There are three compression levels available - Normal, Aggressive and Ultra.
+There are three image compression levels available - Normal, Aggressive and Ultra.

-Normal compression is a "lossless" optimization.
+Normal compression is a "lossless" image optimization.
 This means there is no loss of image quality.

 Aggressive and Ultra compression are more powerful, so the picture quality will be somewhat reduced.
 The weight of the image will be much less.